TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

-## _--> Pipeline Configuration_
+## _Pipeline Configuration_

-In Phase 2 of our project, we've focused on pipeline configuration to automate our build and deployment processes.
+In Phase 2 of our project, I've focused on pipeline configuration to automate our build and deployment processes.
 The pipeline, scripted in a Jenkinsfile, (Please check `Jenkinsfile` above) utilises both JDK 17 and Node.js 16 tools for a build environment suitable for our Reddit Clone App.

 </br>